 The San Diego Center for AIDS Research (CFAR) is becoming a regional resource in HIV research and education.
-Established in 1994 by a grant from the National Institute of Allergy and Infectious Diseases (NIAID), the CFAR has served laboratory scientists, clinicians, and the public for nearly two decades.
+Established in 1994 by a grant from the National Institute of Allergy and Infectious Diseases (NIAID), the CFAR has served laboratory scientists, clinicians, and the public for over two decades.

 We presently have nine service areas, or cores, that offer unique laboratory and clinical resources.
 We also offer several internal grants throughout the year and sponsor scientific seminars on various topics of HIV and co-sponsor seminars on global health with an emphasis on HIV.
 Most of our seminars are open to the public, and some of our speakers allow us to post their slides for downloading.